 We learn Social Studies through projects, discussions, and technology.
 One of our favorite projects is studying geography by sending Flat Stanley all over the world and keeping track of his travels.
 We also study the Pilgrims and Native Americans, and we perform the ABC’s of Thanksgiving for the entire school.
 We thoroughly investigate North America by learning the symbols, geography, food, and culture of children in the United States, Canada, and Mexico.

-Welcome to Second Grade with Mrs. DiLoreto and Mrs. Martin.
+Welcome to Second Grade!
 Your child will virtually travel the globe learning about the seven continents while studying correlating science and social studies themes.
 There are thematic units ranging from Immigration to Colonial Children; from Penguins to Ancient China; and from Native Americans to the Amazon Rainforest.
 It is an adventure that your second grader will never forget!

 Reading and writing with confidence and fluency is the main emphasis of the language arts program.
 Using children’s literature and an array of topics (from colonial children to rainforests), the children read and write each day.
 This is supplemented with the Zaner-Bloser: Spelling Connections spelling program and correlated phonic activities with our phonics series Evan Moore.
 The children will be encouraged to use the steps in the “Writing Process” in order to become independent writers and will begin simple editing of their work.
 This process is supplemented with a variety of sources including the Write Source series Write Away, which is colorfully illustrated and breaks down the steps in humorous samples and checklists.
 The Zaner-Bloser handwriting program is practiced and reinforced daily.
 The excitement of learning cursive writing will be introduced during the second trimester.